keboola/connection-docs/templates/repository/repository.md

 **The flow, in a nutshell:**

-- First, the GitHub source component (extractor) will collect data from your GitHub account (organizations, teams, members, repositories, commits, issues, and pull requests).
+- First, the GitHub data source connector will collect data from your GitHub account (organizations, teams, members, repositories, commits, issues, and pull requests).

 - We will then prepare tables containing organizations and users, and use them to create the output tables.